y-scope/spider/docs/README.md

 # Docs

-This directory contains the files necessary to generate a Sphinx-based documentation website for this project:
+This directory contains the files necessary to generate Sphinx-based documentation websites for this project.
+There are two documentation sites:

+* `wolf` - Wolf documentation
+* `huntsman` - Huntsman documentation

+Each site has its own directory with:

 * `conf` - Configuration files
 * `src` - The actual docs